Prembil/QA_Integration_team_test_task/readme.md

 [Parameter(Mandatory = $false, HelpMessage = "Delay in seconds")]
 [int]$watcherDelay = 1
 ```
-`$watcherDelay` is the Write-Out delay in seconds.
+`$watcherDelay` is the Write-Output delay in seconds.

 ## Mirror-Dir.ps1